iStockphoto.com / Sean Pavone

 If you've shopped until you're ready to drop, take a break and observe The Coca-Cola Orlando Eye at I-Drive 360 .
 With views of Central Florida, you'll be ready to go out and explore some more.
 Whether that means posing with celebrities at Madame Tussauds Orlando Wax Attraction , clowning around with clownfish at SEA LIFE Orlando Aquarium or venturing out farther on I-Drive for dinner is up to you.

 Day 2: EveningWhen the dinner hour nears, get more bang for your buck at such family-friendly dinner shows as Medieval Times Dinner and Tournament and Pirate's Dinner Adventure .
+They’re fun, family-friendly destinations that will make your trip that much better.
 In addition to a spectacular arena performance, each venue serves up an informal, finger-licking feast and a good time.

 Day 3: MorningRock your world at Kennedy Space Center .
 Arrive early and beat the crowds at Shuttle Launch Experience, a realistic simulation of a space adventure.
 With riveting exhibits, site tours, films, real rockets and an opportunity to have lunch with an astronaut, KSC can hold you in its orbit for the better part of a day.